What causes infectious diseases? Do these spread from one person to another?

 Viral infections are more contagious when compared to bacterial infections.
-Based on the disease-causing microorganism, infectious diseases spread through airborne, blood-borne, insect-borne, food borne, water borne, and direct skin contact transmission.
+Based on the disease-causing microorganism, infectious diseases spread through air, blood, insect food, water, and direct skin contact transmission.

 Infectious diseases can be caused by microorganisms such as bacteria, viruses, parasites, or fungi.
 In our body live many microorganisms, most of them harmless or even necessary for the good functioning of our organism.

 Some microorganisms may cause various infectious diseases that can be passed from person to person.
 Other infectious diseases are transmitted by insects and other animals.
 The easiest way to get infected is by having direct contact with an infected human or animal.